solenopsys/tp-shockwaves/platform/readme.md

 # Solenopsys Platform microservices
-This folder contains the microservices that are part of the Solenopsys platform.
+This folder contains the microservices that are part of the Solenopsys platform infrastructure.